influxdata/influxdb-client-swift/Examples/README.md

 ## Queries
 - [QueryCpu](QueryCpu#querycpu) - How to query data into sequence of `FluxRecord`
+- [ParameterizedQuery](ParameterizedQuery#parameterizedquery) - How to use parameterized Flux queries

 ## Management
 - [CreateNewBucket](CreateNewBucket#createnewbucket) - How to create new bucket with permission to write